• Home |

 Honorable Mention

-Hornady Critical Defense Lite 100-Grain 9mm ammo is another great option for everyday carry ammunition.
-While it has a similar concept to Critical Duty, this ammunition is optimized for firearms with shorter barrel lengths.
+Hornady Critical Defense Lite 100 grain 9mm ammo is another great option for everyday carry ammunition.
+This ammo still has the polymer tip to prevent debris from compacting in the nose cavity.
+While it's backed by a similar concept as Critical Duty, this ammunition is optimized for firearms with shorter barrels.
+It’s better for those who have the Ruger Security-9 compact with a 3.42” barrel.

 Honorable Mention

-Best for Target Practice: Federal American Eagle 115-Grain FMJ
+Best for Target Practice: Federal American Eagle 115 Grain FMJ

 Specs